squirrel-project/squirrel_hri/squirrel_ser/README.md

 Please use catkin_make to build this.

 ## 3. Device setup <a id="3--device"/>
 Currently, using pulse audio as the input device is the best stable way.
+If you do not specify device ID, a pulse audio device will be chosen as an input.
+However, you must make sure if pulseaudio server is running. (if not, type "pulseaudio --start").

-You can choose your input device as a pulse audio and use the pulse as the input device for emotion recognition as follows:
+If you want and know pulse & alsa works, you can choose your own input device as a pulse audio and use the pulse as the input device for emotion recognition as follows:

 0. turn on pulseaudio server if it's off